 I personally select objects and set different resolutions for each objects Lightmap.
 Depending on the importance of my look – especially the shadows.
 For the packed Light and Shadow Map Texture I set the resolution to 4096.

 Try to avoid Translucent Materials.
 When possible, use always Opaque instead.
 I recommend PBR-Shaders and no complex Shader Networks – instead, just texture maps connected directly to each input slot.

 Check Max Shader Complexity within the Editor: View Mode–>Optimization View Mode–>Shader Complexity [Alt+8]

 Color Green: Indicates Good

 Color Red: Indicates Bad (Make proper adjustments)

-It’s possible to select specific performance-heavy actors within your editor and change the actors Ticks per Second.
-By default it’s set to 0.
-Which means this is the most expensive draw-call you can get.
+It’s possible to select specific performance-heavy actors within your editor and change the actor’s Ticks per Second.
+By default, it’s set to 0.
+This means this is the most expensive draw-call you can get.
 By increasing the value to 0.1 or even 0.5 (half a second) you gain already 50% performance for this particular actor.

 Unreal UE4 – Adding a Push Button for the Virtual Reality Template